CMSgov/beneficiary-fhir-data/insights/terraform/projects/bb2/services/analytics/modules/lambda/update_athena_metric_tables/README.md

 5. If there are changes to field names, you will be prompted to map the old fields to the new ones.

 6. Edit your existing Analyses that are utlizing the dataset related to the changes.
 Use the SHARE and PUBLISH to update the related dashboard.

+  - NOTE: Terraform is now used for `test` and `prod` workspace versions of the DataSets.
+See this [README](../../../../quicksight/README.md) for more details.

 # HOW-TO: A Walk-Through Example of Adding New Metrics<a id="how-to-new-metrics"></a>